RootCellar/linux-machine-setup/README.md

 1. Run `./ubuntuinstalls.sh`

+Zram is a form of swap where, instead of moving pages of memory to the hard disk, they are instead compressed and kept in RAM.
+This basically allows the same amount of RAM to hold more data than it could originally, however accessing it is slower because the pages have to be decompressed and swapped back into main RAM to be read/written to.
+If you have a fast CPU but a slow hard drive, Zram may be a good thing.
+However, it may make performance worse if swapping to your disk is actually faster than compressing the memory and keeping it.
+In any case though, Zram will improve the life span of your hard disk.

 If you want Zram:

 2. Reboot **IF** you had to install a package containing the zram kernel module